synaptiko/fe-connect-2023-10-scripting-with-js-ts-slides/slides.md

 After running `chmod +x`, the script becomes executable and can be run using `./script_name`.

 ---
+hideInToc: true
+---

 # Anatomy of scripts in Unix

 <br>

-## What are command args and stdin/stdout/stderr?
+## What are command args, stdin/stdout/stderr and exit code?

 - Command Arguments: Input flags or options for script
 - Stdin: Standard input stream
 - Stdout: Standard output stream
 - Stderr: Standard error stream
+- Exit code: Numerical value process returns to the system when finishes execution
 - Importance: Data flow and error handling

 ---